ismailmo1/courses/datasci/README.md

 ## Whats next?

 An actual data science project that I complete end to end!
-I recently completed a more analytics [focussed project](https://wrapped.ismailmo.com) to scrape myfitnesspal data so adding in some models to predict fitness or weight loss data from that dataset could be the next step.
+I recently completed a more analytics [focussed project](https://wrapped.ismailmo.com) to scrape myfitnesspal data so developing a model to predict strength or weight loss from my food consumption could be the next step.